geekiam/website/static/posts/serverless-netlify-faunadb-gridsome.md

           </div>
    </div>

+To set up a Fauna database to store our User data, you will need to set up an account and get the API Key, we'll be using this to scaffold our Database and Collections.
+To create an account [https://dashboard.fauna.com/accounts/register](https://dashboard.fauna.com/accounts/register "Fauna Dashboard")

 ### Register environment variables

 The first thing we will need to do is ensure both our Development server and production server have all the environment